fossapps/golang_starter/CONTRIBUTING.md

 # Contributing

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+:+1: :tada: First off, thanks for taking the time to contribute! :tada: :+1:

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the thoughtbot [code of conduct].